WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 Test 2:
 ^^^^^^^

-Failure in Test 2 but not Test 1 inidicates an inaccurate hydrostatic stiffness.
+Failure in Test 2 but not Test 1 indicates an inaccurate hydrostatic stiffness.
 The hydrostatic stiffness returns a device to equilibrium after some displacement.
 If the stiffness is too large, the simulation may require a very small time step.
-If too small, an initial displacement may still cause infinite motion.
+If too small, an initial displacement may cause infinite motion.
-Try altering the stiffness by using ``body(#).hydroStiffness`` in the input file.
+Reevaluate the BEM input or tune the stiffness with ``body(#).hydroStiffness`` in the input file.

 Test 3:
 ^^^^^^^

-A hydrostatically stable device that has an unphysical response to a regular wave requires different drag and damping.
+A hydrostatically stable device that has an unphysical response to a regular wave requires improved drag and damping.
-Viscous drag is essential to a physical response in WEC-Sim.
+BEM codes inherently assume inviscid flow.
+Recreating the effects of viscous drag in WEC-Sim is essential to obtaining a physical response.
-Tune the parameters ``body(#).viscDrag`` or ``body(#).linearDamping`` to cause a more realistic response.
+Tune the parameters ``body(#).viscDrag`` or ``body(#).linearDamping`` to create a realistic response to a regular wave.

 Test 4:
 ^^^^^^^